MAIF/otoroshi/manual/src/main/paradox/deploy/aws-beanstalk.md

 As you see in the image above, to let Amazon do the validation you have to add the `CNAME` record to your DNS configuration.
 Normally this operation takes around one day.

-### Configure Orotoshi AWS Elastic Beanstalk instance with the SSL certificate
+### Configure Otoroshi AWS Elastic Beanstalk instance with the SSL certificate

 Once the certificate is validated, you need to modify the configuration of Otoroshi-env to add the SSL certificate for HTTPS.
 For that you need to go to [AWS Elastic Beanstalk applications](https://eu-west-3.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-3#/applications),